 We're working hard for the citizens we serve.
 Here are some examples of successful projects from the past year:

-Rockdale County Master Gardener Extension Volunteers (MGEVs) have continued their mission of service and education in 2018.
-Of the many projects currently in progress here in the county, the Plant-a-Row Vegetable Garden is perhaps the most prominent.
-In 2018, the garden produced more than 2,000 pounds of fresh produce for Rockdale Emergency Relief (RER).
-In addition to providing produce, the space also served as an outdoor classroom for educational demonstrations on gardening and pollinator-friendly practices.
-Other projects include maintaining the Memorial Arboretum located on the grounds of the International Horse Park, planting ornamentals at the Nancy Guinn Memorial Library, and providing educational booths at festivals and plant sales throughout the year.
-All told, MGEVs contributed nearly 2,600 hours for a value of almost $60,000 in 2018.
+Rockdale Master Gardener Extension Volunteers (MGEVs) have continued their mission of service and education in 2019.
+In total they produced more than 3,000 pounds of fresh produce for a local food bank.
+In addition to providing produce, the garden space also served as an outdoor classroom for educational demonstrations on gardening and pollinator-friendly practices.
+Other projects include maintaining the Memorial Arboretum, beautifying the Nancy Guinn Memorial Library and providing educational classes for the community.
+All told, MGEVs volunteered 2,586 hours in 2019.